jgogstad/burrito-book-addendum/README.md

       .to("file:target/messages/others");
 ```

 The _syntax_ of the DSL is `from`, `choice` , `when` etc; more specifically, it's the types that these functions return.
 After invoking `from(…)` the returned object's type constrains the operations you might continue with; the programmer constructs programs using a "fluent API", always calling methods on the last returned value.
-The result from running the code is an object structure which needs to be explicitly interpreted and run by Apache Camel.
+The result from running the code is an object structure which needs to be explicitly interpreted and run by Apache Camel <footnote 1>.

 This is an example of an _initial encoding_.
 The DSL builds up an object graph and the interpreter needs to match on the types in the graph to execute it.
 It suffers from what is known as the _expression problem_ [7].
 It is impossible to add operations to the DSL without recompiling the entire DSL (Apache Camel in this example).

-Tagless final is a pattern that is used to expressed custom DSLs for your domain and interpreters for them.
-The resulting DSL doesn't suffer from the expression problem, and it's easy to add operations to it without recompiling existing interpreters.
+Tagless final is a pattern that is used to express custom DSLs for your domain and interpreters for them.
+The resulting DSL doesn't suffer from the expression problem—it's easy to add operations to it without recompiling existing interpreters.
 Tagless final is not a library, it's just a way to structure a DSL, fluent APIs are another.

 By expressing programs with tagless final we aim to achieve the following, try to see if you can identify how items in this list are achieved when reading ahead: